 Psychotherapy is a priceless experience.
 While you may prefer to utilize insurance to pay for therapy, it is important to recognize that a therapeutic relationship is a relationship above all.

 The relationship between you and the trusted therapist becomes the decisive factor in helping you to address challenges that brought you into treatment.
-Insurance companies can intrude upon such relationships by requiring paperwork from both patient and therapist, determining the reimbursement amounts that have generally not changed in decades, and may even be placing restrictions upon the frequency and duration of treatment.
+Insurance companies can intrude upon such relationships by requiring paperwork from both client and therapist, determining the reimbursement amounts that have generally not changed in decades, and may even be placing restrictions upon the frequency and duration of treatment.

 If you want to pay for therapy without using insurance, or if you have out-of-network benefits and choose to use them, I provide an invoice superbill monthly to submit toward deductibles.
 To learn more about the differences between in- and out-of-network benefits see the article below.